gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 To implement this:

-* There are a number of tasks in common with [publishing and resolving dynamic libraries](#shared-libraries) above.
+* There are a number of tasks in common with [publishing and resolving shared libraries](#shared-libraries) above.
 * Producer project publishes the dependency meta-data for the executable.
 * Consumer project uses correct names for resolved executables.
 * Consumer project sets the UNIX file executable permission for resolved executables on UNIX filesystems.